DevangiDas/DevangiDas/README.md

 - 👋 Hi, I’m DevangiDas
-- 👀 I’m interested in web-development and machine_learning
+- 👀 I’m interested in web-development
 - 🌱 I’m currently learning backend-web-dev
 - 💞️ I’m looking to collaborate on projects involing web-dev or ml
 - 📫 you can reach me via email "devangiofficial@gmail.com"